cybermasher/adversarial-ai-defense/README.md

 # Adversarial-AI-Defense
-### A project written in python using venv, tensorflow, that uses machine learning to defend against Adversarial AI threats.
+### A project written in python using venv, tensorflow, numpy, pandas, scikit-learn, and matplotlib that incorporates machine learning to defend against Adversarial AI threats.

 ## Setup